Congestion bounds via Laplacian eigenvalues and their application to tensor networks with arbitrary geometry: Introduction

 As is the case for several important problems in computational science, the question of finding a good contraction procedure is known to be \#P-hard~\cite{TNContractionSharpP-damm-holzer-mckenzie-2002}, that is, it is at least hard as counting the number of solutions to any NP-hard decision problem.
 Regardless, procedures such as dynamic programming on small graphs~\cite{optEinsum-pfeifer-haegeman-verstraete-2014}, tree decomposition based procedures~\cite{SimulatingQuantumComp-markov-shi-2008,HeuristicsTreewidthTrimming-Schutski-Khakulin-2020}, greedy or other graph partitioning procedures~\cite{HyperOptimizedTNContraction-gray-kourtis-2021}, decision diagrams~\cite{TNDecisionDiagram-Burgholzer-Ploier-Wille-2023,TNDecisionDiagram-Hong-Zhou-Li-Feng-Ying-2022}, planar graph separators~\cite{FastCounting-Kourtis-Chamon-Mucciolo-Ruckenstein-2019}, genetic algorithms~\cite{GeneticAlgorithmTNC-Frank-Adam-2020} and so on are used in practice.
 Sub-exponential upper bounds have been shown in the theoretical studies of \cite{FastCounting-Kourtis-Chamon-Mucciolo-Ruckenstein-2019} and \cite{sphereSeparatorTNC-Wahl-Sergii-2023}.
 See also \cite{ParametrizationTNContracition-d-gorman-2019} for an analysis of parameterizing the cost of tensor network contraction.

 In this work, we focus on the memory requirement of contraction of general tensor networks from the perspective of graph theory.
 A natural way of representing a contraction order of a tensor network $(G, T)$ is via a \textit{rooted binary tree} $\ContractionTree$ together with a bijection $\pi$ from the nodes of $G$ to the leaves of $\ContractionTree$ (see \cite{ParametrizationTNContracition-d-gorman-2019,HyperOptimizedTNContraction-gray-kourtis-2021,sphereSeparatorTNC-Wahl-Sergii-2023}).
-Every node $B$ of $\ContractionTree$ corresponds to a subset $\pi^{-1}(B)\subseteq V(G)$, and is an intermediate tensor of rank given by the size of the boundary $|\partial(\pi^{-1}(B))|$.
-The largest rank of any intermediate tensor dominates the memory cost incurred during the contraction procedure, and is known as the vertex congestion of the contraction order $(\pi, \ContractionTree)$.
+Let $e_G(X,Y)$ denote the number of edges between $X\subseteq V(G)$ and $Y\subseteq V(G)$.
+Then every node $B$ of $\ContractionTree$ corresponds to a subset $\pi^{-1}(B)\subseteq V(G)$, and is an intermediate tensor of rank given by the cut size $e_G(\pi^{-1}(B), \overbar{\pi^{-1}(B)})$.
+The largest rank of any intermediate tensor dominates the memory cost incurred during the contraction procedure, and is known as the edge-congestion of the contraction order $(\pi, \ContractionTree)$.
 We illustrate an example tensor network and its contraction order representation in Fig.~\ref{fig:intro-contraction-as-binary-tree}.

+To the knowledge of the authors, the first comprehensive study of this particular embedding was that of Bienstock in 1990~\cite{embeddingGraphsInTrees-bienstock-1990}.
+They defined two notions of congestion by ``routing'' edges $uv\in E(G)$ via paths through the binary tree $\ContractionTree$.
+The largest number of paths sharing a common edge of $\ContractionTree$ is known as the edge-congestion (which is equivalent to the definition above!), and sharing a common vertex of $\ContractionTree$ the vertex-congestion.
+Gorman~\cite{ParametrizationTNContracition-d-gorman-2019} showed that edge-congestion determines the memory complexity, and vertex-congestion determines the time complexity of tensor network contraction.
+However, it was also known (Remark 3 of the Appendix of \cite{embeddingGraphsInTrees-bienstock-1990}) that the vertex-congestion is within $1$ and $1.5$ times the edge-congestion, implying that bounds on edge-congestion naturally lead to (within constant-factor) bounds on vertex-congestion.
+In this work, we focus on how spectral properties of $G$ affect the edge-congestion, and by $\cng(G)$ or \emph{congestion} of $G$, simply mean the edge-congestion of $G$.